GrainWare/TEx/README.md

 ## About

-Tux Exchange is a virtual market that allows users of the All Things Linux Discord to bet on certain things pertaining to the Linux community.
+Tux Exchange is a virtual market that allows users of the All Things Linux Discord to bet/invest on certain things pertaining to the Linux community.

-NOTE: All bets are for fun and not real money.
+NOTE: This is for fun and is not real money nor can it be traded for real money.
 This is a virtual market.
 NOTE 2: This is **NOT** accuratelinuxgraphs.com certified.

 ### Developing